llali/generator-azuredatastudio/generators/app/templates/ext-command-ts/README.md

 ## Extension Settings

-Include if your extension adds any Azure Data Studio settings through the `contributes.configuration` extension point.
+Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

 For example: